• Skip to primary navigation

 Cull the Flock

-Now if you’re a hobby farmer, skip this section.
-We’re sustenance farmers, we raise our own food.
+Now, if you’re a hobby farmer, skip this section.
+We’re sustenance farmers.
+We raise our own food.

 It’s always a good idea to cull any birds that aren’t productive.
 By this time of the year, you’ve already culled extra roosters, hens that aren’t laying, and any bird that doesn’t meet the requirements you set for your homestead.